 A Pulitzer Prize-winning journalist who writes frequently about environmental science, Dan Fagin is also a science journalism professor at New York University.
 His bestselling book, Toms River: A Story of Science and Salvation,was awarded the 2014 Pulitzer for General Nonfiction, as well as the New York Public Library’s Helen Bernstein Book Award for Excellence in Journalism, the National Academies Science Book Award and the Society of Environmental Journalists’ Rachel Carson Environment Book Award, among other honors.
 A rave review in the New York Times described Toms River as “great journalism” and “a new classic of science reporting.”
-Dan’s recent publications include The New York Times, Scientific American, Nature and Slate.
+Dan’s recent publications include The New York Times, Scientific American, The Washington Post, Nature and Slate.
 His new book project is about monarch butterflies and the future of biodiversity in the Anthropocene.